catedrasaes-umu/racoop_quick_clustering/README.md

 ### 2. Do `preprovision`

 2.1.
-Copy or download the `$/provision/slave/prepovision_slave.sh` script.jumper
+Copy or download the `$/provision/slave/prepovision_slave.sh` script.

 2.2.
 Execute it as sudo: